Guernsey Population: 65,605

 Economy

-Financial services - banking, fund management, insurance - account for about 23% of employment and about 55% of total income in this tiny, prosperous Channel Island economy.
-Tourism, manufacturing, and horticulture, mainly tomatoes and cut flowers, have been declining.
-Financial services, construction, retail, and the public sector have been growing.
-Light tax and death duties make Guernsey a popular tax haven.
-In January 2013, Guernsey signed a tax agreement with Jersey and the Isle of Man, in order to enable the islands' authorities to end tax avoidance and evasion.
-The evolving economic integration of the EU nations is changing the environment under which Guernsey operates.
+Financial services accounted for about 21% of employment and about 32% of total income in 2016 in this tiny, prosperous Channel Island economy.
+Construction, manufacturing, and horticulture, mainly tomatoes and cut flowers, have been declining.
+Financial services, professional services, tourism, retail, and the public sector have been growing.
+Light tax and death duties make Guernsey a popular offshore financial center.

 Agriculture - products: tomatoes, greenhouse flowers, sweet peppers, eggplant, fruit; Guernsey cattle